Wills, Trusts & Probate

 Who can serve as a trustee for a testamentary trust?

-Can a testamentary trust help beneficiaries with special needs?
+Can a testamentary trust protect a beneficiary with ongoing care needs?